 - Accept help from friends or family members.
 “Moms especially are not the best at accepting help.
 We’re socialized to say, ‘I can do it all,’” Dr. Goto said.
 “And we also think we can do it better.
 We are doing ourselves a tremendous disservice by refusing the help that’s available because we have unrealistically high expectations.”

 - If you won’t do it for yourself, do it for your kids.
 Your kids are watching, and they can see if you are modeling self-care, health, vitality and fulfillment.
 They’ll carry those lessons with them to adulthood.

 - Give yourself some grace.
 There will be times when you could have fit in self-care, but you didn’t.
 “We’re all human,” Dr. Goto said.
 Maybe instead of taking care of yourself you scrolled Instagram or watched a trashy TV show and then felt like you wasted your time.
 Don’t judge yourself or beat yourself up.
 Remember that you’re doing your best to try to build in daily self-care habits.
 “Self-care requires some discipline,” Dr. Goto said.
 “It’s a dramatic behavioral change for parents, because it becomes habitual to think about what we need to do for our kids.
-But if you start small it’s very possible, and the rewards for our own lives and for modeling for the next generation are limitless.”
+But if you start small it’s very possible, and the long term rewards for our own lives and for modeling for the next generation are limitless.”

 The bottom line

 As a busy parent, you may not feel you have time to take care of your own needs.
 Strategies that take minimal time can make a big difference in your mood and well-being.
 If you would like to speak with a behavioral health professional about the best ways to care for yourself, visit bannerhealth.com.